noomerzx/node-express-boilerplate/README.md

 ----------------------------------------
 ## Run Server

-We already inject all dependencies in 'index.js', So you can start the server in one command.
+We already inject all dependencies in 'index.js', So you can start the server immediately (npm install required)

 ``` bash
 # start the server